BrickMMO/tasks/deployment.markdown

 ### GitHub

-GitHub has a service called [GitHub Pages](https://pages.github.com/).
+GitHub has a servce called [GitHub Pages](https://pages.github.com/).
 This allows you to turn any repo, branch, and folder into a live website.
 GitHub Pages is capable of hosting any frontend languages (Markdown, HTML, CSS, JavaScript, React).
 It cannot host serverside languages (PHP, C#, Python) or a database (Mongo, MySQL).

 ![GitHub Pages](images/screenshot-github-pages.png)